rasul-ai/Python-and-Django-Task/README.md

     3. Create Views: I have written a view function to handle the rendering of the home page and passing the JSON data to the template.
     4. Create Templates: I have designed an HTML template to render the table visualization.
 Iterate through the JSON data to display it in a table format.
 ```
-Here's a basic example of how you can implement the above steps:
+Here's a basic example of how I have implement the above steps:
 ```
     1. Create a new Django project: django-admin startproject myproject
     2. Create a new Django app:
        python manage.py startapp myapp
-    3. In your views.py file in the myapp directory, define a view function to load the JSON data and render the home page: from django.shortcuts import render import json
+    3. In my views.py file in the myapp directory, I have defined a view function to load the JSON data and render the home page: from django.shortcuts import render import json